sophia-n-yussif/Cybersecurity-Portfolio/02-Incident-Response/01-Incident-Response-Investigation-Journal/README.md

 An investigation into a ransomware attack affecting employee systems and shared resources.
 This scenario focuses on analyzing the attack timeline, identifying the attack path, determining containment actions, and developing recovery and prevention recommendations.

+## NIST Cybersecurity Framework Alignment

+This project aligns with the NIST Cybersecurity Framework (CSF) 2.0, particularly the Detect, Respond, and Recover functions.

+### Detect
+- Identify suspicious security events through logs, alerts, and investigation evidence.
+- Analyze indicators of compromise and abnormal activity.

+### Respond
+- Investigate the scope of security incidents.
+- Recommend containment actions to limit further damage.

+### Recover
+- Document lessons learned.
+- Recommend security improvements to reduce the likelihood of future incidents.

 ## Skills Demonstrated

 - Incident identification and analysis